Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "...Six months."

 Allison kicked her legs backwards and swung up out of her forearm stand to kneel disbelievingly in the middle of the floor.
-"You’re *shitting* me…"
+"You’re *shitting* me..."

 Xiù raised her hands helplessly.
 "And that’s assuming other stuff doesn’t come up first..." she added.